Anti-Social behaviour and criminal damage

 You can report anti-social behaviour to the following organisations, depending on where you live.

 - Riverside Carlisle, 0800 169 3245

-- Call 101 non-emergency number to report Anti-social behaviour to the Local Neighbourhood Team.
+- Telephone 101, to report anti-social behaviour to the Local Neighbourhood Team.